chrisguest75/mongo_examples/06_dash/README.md

 Code is structured with a untyped interface.
 Each module has a card() and page() used for creating markup.
 card() is used for the index page and the page() is used to render the dashboard itself.

+## Add a new dashboard

+1) Copy an existing dashbaord python file to a `new_dashboard.py`
+2) Add import and add a new card to the `index.py` file.
+3) Add the aggregation query to the `./scripts/mongosh_imports_by_month.js` file in a function.
+4) Add the route to the `./apps/navbar.py` file
+5) Add a new card to the grid `./apps/root.py`.
+The array is passed into the root page from `index.py`
+6) In `new_dashboard.py` we need to ensure the labels for the controls are unique across the whole project.

 ### Single Pages